W. D. Chadwick

-William Dean Chadwick (December 20, 1883 – June 5, 1934) was an American football, baseball, and basketball coach, and college athletics administrator.
+William Dean Chadwick (December 20, 1883 – June 5, 1934) was an American college football, college baseball, and college basketball coach, and athletics administrator.
 Chadwick served as head football coach at Albion College, and the head football, basketball, baseball coach and athletic director at Mississippi A&M College (now known as Mississippi State University).

 Maryville

 During the 1905–06 academic year, he was credited with being the physical director and football coach at Maryville College in Maryville, Tennessee.

-Albion
+Albion College and Albion State Normal School

-Chadwick was hired as to coach baseball, football, and track at Albion College in 1906 season.
-He led the football team to a record of compiled an overall record of 3–4–1 in 1906.
+Chadwick was hired to coach baseball, football, and track at Albion College in 1906 season.
+He remained the football coach in 1907.
+Chadwick was also and assistant professor of English and athletic director at Albion for three years until leaving in 1909 for Albion State Normal School in Albion, Idaho, where he was appointed as athletic director and head of the English department.

 Mississippi A&M

 Football

 After leaving Albion, Chadwick served as the head football coach at Mississippi A&M from 1909 until 1913 compiling an overall record of 29–12–2.
 His most notable accomplishment during that time was leading the Aggies to their first ever bowl appearance and win in the 1912 Bacardi Bowl.
 Chadwick did not actually coach the game, but instead opted to stay home and attend the funeral of A&M end Levi Gaston Bass who had died from meningitis that he developed as a result of an injury he suffered during a game against Birmingham College.
 Chadwick put assistant coach and future A&M and Indiana head coach Earl C. Hayes in charge of the squad for the trip to Cuba.
 The Aggies defeated Club Atletico de Cuba by a score of 12–0.
 Along with being the first postseason game for A&M it was also the last college football game to be played in which touchdowns were worth five points (they were increased to six before the following season) making the Aggies the last college football team to score a five-point TD.